Best Backpacking Fry Pan

 The Material

-I have yet to find a non-messy and fun cooking method on my camping trips.
+When it comes to backpacking cookware, I have yet to find a non-messy and fun cooking method on my camping trips.
+You just have to accept a little mess as part of the deal.

-Although there are a few backpacking fry pans on the market made from cast iron or stainless steel, I much prefer to pack a lighter, non-stick pan for such expeditions.
+Although there are a few backpacking frying pans on the market made from cast iron or stainless steel, I much prefer to pack a lighter, non-stick pan for such expeditions.
+Another option is titanium.
+Titanium pots are not as common, but they’re popular for backpacking cookware because they’re lightweight.
+You can find more titanium pots in my complete review of titanium backpacking cookware.

 They are much easier to clean, and most cook the food quickly and evenly.
 Who wants to be spending time scraping out a sticky pan when that time could be better spent toasting those after dinner marshmallows?